Auguro/Auguro/README.md

 # Hi, I'm Augusto Duarte Farias!

 I am a **Backend Developer** and an **Applied and Computational Mathematics** student at the Federal University of Goiás (UFG).
-My profile combines solid experience in software engineering—focused on ERPs and APIs—with a deep academic interest in cryptography and financial modeling.
+My profile combines solid experience in software engineering, focused on ERPs and APIs, with a deep academic interest in cryptography and financial modeling.

 ### Key Strengths & Qualities